 If you find some old content that’s text-heavy, think of ways to generate supporting images, while refraining from leaning on stock images.

 Ideas include infographics, charts, insider images and screenshots.

-Advantages to this strategy include the fact that your post is more approachable, the for sharing, and you can type in alt tags for all images to boost the post’s SEO.
+Advantages to this strategy include the fact that your post is more approachable, the images are great for sharing, and you can type in alt tags for all images to boost the post’s SEO.